 Numerous cues can be used by males to assess the risk of sperm competition.
 For example, another Diptera, Drosophila melanogaster uses combinations of cues as diverse as visual, contacts, chemosensory, and sounds to detect rivals (Bretman et al., 2011).
-It has been suggested that BSF uses acoustic signals to identify conspecifics without differentiating females from potential rivals (Giunti et al., 2018), leading to a lot of same-sex sexual behaviors.
-These behaviors are observed with males displaying aedaegus eversion (Personnal observations, Giunti et al., 2018), which may indicate that males of the BSF attempt to copulate indifferently with males and females.
-(Scharf & Martin, 2013)Interestingly, we found that BSF males appeared to adjust the number of spermatozoa allocated in a copulation when they were with conspecifics, regardless of whether these were males or females.
-This sperm adjustment is in line with a potential absence of sex recognition in BSF.
+It has been suggested that BSF uses acoustic signals to identify conspecifics without differentiating females from potential rivals (Giunti et al., 2018), leading frequent same-sex sexual behaviors.
+These behaviors are observed with males displaying aedaegus eversion during courtship (Personal observations, Giunti et al., 2018), which may indicate that males of the BSF attempt to copulate indifferently with males and females.
+Same-sex sexual behaviors are common in species with high density of individuals where females are hard to distinguish (Scharf & Martin, 2013) as in BSF rearings, but wether these are current in the wild is not known.
+Interestingly, we found that BSF males appeared to adjust the number of spermatozoa allocated in a copulation when they were with conspecifics, regardless of whether these were males or females.
+Although this effect may be due to an effect of population density, this sperm adjustment is in line with a potential absence of sex recognition in BSF males.

 Like many aspects of BSF biology, pre-copulatory sexual selection processes in this species are not precisely known.
-Sexual dimorphism is low and preliminary results indicate that male size does not play a role in female’s mates selection (personnal observation).
+Sexual dimorphism is reduced and preliminary results indicate that male size does not play a role in female’s mates selection (Unpublished data).
 BSF was described as using leks to mate (Tomberlin & Sheppard, 2001).
 Those structures are defined as aggregated males display sites that females attend primarily for the purpose of fertilization (Höglund & Alatalo, 1995).
-Supposedly aggressive intrasexual interactions were also observed but females were said to be 'similarly greeted' than males in the supposed lek sites, except that these interactions ended in copulation (Tomberlin & Sheppard, 2001).
-We did not notice any aggregating area akin to a lek in our rearing conditions (Benelli et al., 2014), furthermore the notable lack of sex recognition may question the hypothesis of the BSF actually being a lekking species.
+Supposedly aggressive intrasexual interactions were also observed but females were said to be 'similarly greeted' than males in the supposed lek sites, except that these interactions ended in a mating (Tomberlin & Sheppard, 2001).
+We did not notice any aggregating area akin to a lek in our rearing conditions (Benelli et al., 2014), furthermore the possible lack of sex recognition may question the hypothesis of the BSF actually being a lekking species.

 Previous studies have demonstrated the occurrence of multiple mating in BSF (Permana et al., 2020; Hoffmann et al., 2021).
 Consistently with sperm competition theory, our findings suggest that males invest more in sperm production and allocation as a strategy to overcome rivals in this competitive reproductive environment.
 However, a bet hedging strategy is not evidenced here because males copulating in the presence of virgin females do not spare their sperm reserves in the perspective of the insemination of a maximum number of mates.
-Besides sperm competition, the complexity of female spermathecae in this species (Munsch-Masset et al., in press) strongly suggests that post-copulatory intersexual selection mechanisms are at work, such as cryptic female choice (Pascini & Martins, 2017)(Pascini & Martins, 2017).
+Besides sperm competition, the complexity of female spermathecae in this species (Munsch-Masset et al., 2023) strongly suggests that post-copulatory intersexual selection mechanisms are at work, such as cryptic female choice or sperm precedence (Pascini & Martins, 2017).

-BSF is a species that is of great economic interest in animal production for its potential as a feed source (Tomberlin & van Huis, 2020).
-The strategy of sperm production and transfer is a key factor that should be integrated in the future to control reproduction and genetics.
+BSF is a species of great economic interest in animal production for its potential as a feed source (Tomberlin & van Huis, 2020).
+Rearing conditions are certainly very different from natural conditions which are still little known.
+Not all individuals in a breeding mate, and only a proportion of them mate several times (Unpublished data).
+When it comes to controlling reproduction for example to make genetic selection, the understanding of sexual selection processes is a key factor that need to be integrated in the rearings – e.g. by determining if different contexts of competition are good for productivity.

 Acknowledgments